Skill Evolution

 - Readability as a single narrative is the primary read mode

 The 40k-char cliff isn't a hard rule — it's a heuristic for "auto-loaded into every prompt."
-If your file isn't at .claude/rules/*.md root, it isn't auto-loaded and the trade-off shifts.
+If your file isn't under .claude/rules/** at all (e.g. it's in docs/), it isn't auto-loaded and the trade-off shifts.

 Related

-lifecycle/rules-size-check(hook, #1815) — pre-flight warning when a file approaches the cliffsrc/skills/CONTRIBUTING-SKILLS.md#storage-patterns— short pointer to this referencesrc/skills/memory/— index-per-entry pattern done well (canonical reference implementation)
+lifecycle/rules-size-check(hook, #1815) — pre-flight warning when.claude/rules/**approaches the cliffsrc/skills/CONTRIBUTING-SKILLS.md#storage-patterns— short pointer to this referencesrc/skills/memory/— index-per-entry pattern done well (canonical reference implementation)- #2589 /

 Version Management